 Tasmania’s West Coast is rugged and remote.
-The landscapes are raw, untamed and look more like what you would expect to find in the Rocky Mountains in North America, or even across the Tasman Sea in New Zealand’s Southern Alps, not what you would expect to find in Australia.
+The landscapes are raw, untamed and look more like what you would expect to find in the Rocky Mountains in North America, or even across the Tasman Sea in New Zealand’s Southern Alps.

 New mountain bike park for Queenstown, set to blow minds

-“It’s that real big mountain kind of experience,” says Simon French, the Managing Director of Dirt Art, the trail building outfit which will be leading the project.
+“It’s that real big mountain kind of experience,” says Simon French, the Managing Director of Dirt Art, the trail building outfit which led the project.
 “You’re picking your way down barren ridgelines, surrounded by mountains and there are no trees to block the view.
 It feels very remote and mountainous; it’s a remarkable experience.”

 As with a lot of Tasmania, resource extraction brought settlers to the region, and copper was the precious metal being pulled out of the ground around Queenstown.
 In essence, mining activity is also what created Mount Owen’s barren appearance.
 The smelters that were used to melt copper ore released sulphur fumes into the atmosphere, killing much of the local flora.
-The trees that did survive were logged to fuel fires, burning under the 11 smelters that were in operation during the mining boom.
-With the plant life and their root systems removed from the mountain, the three-meters of annual rainfall washed away the topsoil, bringing the gravely underlayer to the top.
+The trees that did survive were cut down to fuel fires, burning under the 11 smelters operating during the mining boom.
+With the plant life and its root systems removed from the mountain, the three-meters of annual rainfall washed away the topsoil, bringing the gravely underlayer to the top.